Some parts of this page may be machine-translated.

 Summary

-Behind all the processes introduced this time, there is a "feedback culture" that our company values.
-We place emphasis on providing regular feedback to individuals with skills and growth mindset, and providing opportunities for further growth and wide-ranging activities.
+Behind all the processes introduced this time, there exists a "feedback culture" that our company values.
+We are committed to providing regular feedback to those with capability and a growth mindset, and to offering opportunities for further growth and broad engagement.

 Useful Materials for Post-edit

-Machine Translation Text Errors and 9 Examples of Post-Edit & Post-Edit Check Sheet
+Machine Translation Errors and Nine Examples of Post-Editing & Post-Editing Checklist

-You can learn about common errors in Japanese-English machine translation.
+Learn common errors in Japanese to English machine translation.

-We have compiled common pitfalls in post-editing such as writing style, mistranslations, and grammar checks, so please make use of it in your daily post-editing work.
+This content summarizes common pitfalls in post-editing such as writing style, mistranslations, and grammar checks, so try applying it to your regular post-editing work.

 Download here